-The Neighbourhood Plan team developed a community engagement strategy at the initial planning stages of their activities.
+- 4.1 The Neighbourhood Plan team developed a community engagement strategy at the initial planning stages of their activities.
 It was agreed that a range of methods would be used to inform the residents of our activities, and to give them every opportunity to provide feedback which would be used in the development of the Plan.
-The methods included:

-- establishment of a Neighbourhood Plan website which includes meeting minutes, published documents, examples of other plans and links to government websites relating to neighbourhood planning - links from the Steeple Claydon Facebook forum and the SCPC website - notices in the parish magazine - door drop leaflets - public meetings - public exhibitions. - 4.1 Initial data was gathered on a variety of topics including housing, health, recreation, education, traffic and transport, business, history and social cohesion with the preparation of short reports on each topic.
-This helped the team understand the current issues in the village. - 4.2 The team developed a Vision Paper to provide an agreed starting point for the team's formal activities.
-Initial public consultation included a presentation and Q&A and a drop in centre and exhibition where people had the opportunity to meet the team and discuss the development of the plan. - 4.3 We created a Neighbourhood Plan specific website, steepleclaydonplan.org.uk, with a range of information and relevant documents.
+The methods included: - establishment of a Neighbourhood Plan website which includes meeting minutes, published documents, examples of other plans and links to government websites relating to neighbourhood planning - links from the Steeple Claydon Facebook forum and the SCPC website - notices in the parish magazine - door drop leaflets - public meetings - public exhibitions. - 4.2 Initial data was gathered on a variety of topics including housing, health, recreation, education, traffic and transport, business, history and social cohesion with the preparation of short reports on each topic.
+This helped the team understand the current issues in the village. - 4.3 The team developed a Vision Paper to provide an agreed starting point for the team's formal activities.
+Initial public consultation included a presentation and Q&A and a drop in centre and exhibition where people had the opportunity to meet the team and discuss the development of the plan. - 4.4 The team created a Neighbourhood Plan specific website, steepleclaydonplan.org.uk, with a range of information and relevant documents.
 Team member Ian Millard developed and maintains the website which is the most effective tool the team has for reaching those in the village with access to the internet.
-For those without home access the Parish Council run library provides free access to the internet. - 4.4 The main consultation exercise to inform the development of the policies was undertaken in November 2016.
+For those without home access the Parish Council run library provides free access to the internet. - 4.5 The main consultation exercise to inform the development of the policies was undertaken in November 2016.
 The team developed a four-page questionnaire covering a range of topics and invited residents to return it in a pre-paid envelope or to fill out the online version.
 Questionnaires and an explanatory leaflet were distributed to every house in the village by team members and other volunteers.
-The official return date was 30 November but late responses were included in the data analysis. - 4.5 To help people understand the issues the team held a public meeting in the school hall which included a presentation about the Plan and a question and answer session.
+The official return date was 30 November but late responses were included in the data analysis. - 4.6 To help people understand the issues the team held a public meeting in the school hall which included a presentation about the Plan and a question and answer session.
 The meeting was well attended (around 70 attendees) and debate was productive.
 We also held a public exhibition in the village hall to give people the opportunity to meet the team and discuss the Plan.
 We invited the two developers of the two main potential development sites (Buckingham Road and Molly's Field) and they brought drawings and representatives to give people to understand their proposals.

-- 4.6 Attendance was steady through the afternoon and tailed off in the evening but those attending provided useful feedback to the team regarding the proposals being presented for the two main sites. - 4.7 The response to the questionnaire was very satisfactory (over 40%) and the results have provided excellent evidence for consideration by the team in developing the policies contained in this Plan - 4.8 Figure 8 below summarises the key events and timetable of our consultation activities.
+- 4.7 The response to the questionnaire was very satisfactory (40%) and the results have provided satisfactory evidence for consideration by the team in developing the policies contained in this Plan. - 4.8 Figure 11 below summarises the key events and timetable of our consultation activities.